RifleBlade/Simplex-File-Organizer/README.md

 3. **Add extensions** to each group (e.g., `.png`, `.jpg`).
 4. **Click "Organize"** – files are moved into the corresponding group folders.
 5. **Click "Undo"** to revert.

+## About Source Code

+Source will be added later if it reaches 1000 Downloads